OlivierGaillard/hayshoursrpi/README.md

 To create the database and its unique table I will use a configmap.

+#### Temporary Solution

+Once the flask server starts it initialize the database.

 ## Form Usage

 - The starting time is fixed to 07:30.